reshamas/reshamas.github.io/resources/sprint_template_email.md

 <p>Lactation rooms are available at UCSF.&nbsp; Email me to make arrangements.</p>
 <p><strong>NumFOCUS DONATIONS</strong></p>
 <p>There is no charge for this sprint.&nbsp; We ask you to <a href="https://numfocus.org/donate" target="_blank">donate</a> a nominal amount ($5 or more) to support open source.&nbsp;</p>
-<p>For "Donation Dedication:"&nbsp; indicate "scikit-learn"</p>
-<p>For "Please notify the following person that a donation has been made:"&nbsp; <a href="mailto:nyc@wimlds.org">info@wimlds.org</a></p>

 <p><strong>BUILDING SECURITY</strong></p>
 <p>Photo ID must be provided for entry to building.&nbsp; Attendees must be registered for event to be on security roster.</p>
 <p><strong>CODE OF CONDUCT</strong></p>
-<p>We are dedicated to providing a harassment-free experience for everyone.&nbsp; All communication should be appropriate for a professional audience including people of many different backgrounds.&nbsp; Sexual language and imagery is not appropriate.&nbsp; All attendees are required to read and adhere to the <a href="https://github.com/WiMLDS/starter-kit/wiki/Code-of-conduct" target="_blank">Code of Conduct.</a>&nbsp;&nbsp;</p>
+<p>We are dedicated to providing a harassment-free experience for everyone.&nbsp; All communication should be appropriate for a professional audience including people of many different backgrounds.&nbsp; Sexual language and imagery is not appropriate.&nbsp; All attendees are required to read and adhere to the <a href="https://www.dataumbrella.org/about/code-of-conduct" target="_blank">Code of Conduct.</a>&nbsp;&nbsp;</p>
 <p><span style="color: #000000;"><strong>BLOG</strong></span></p>
 <p>I am looking for someone to write a blog about their experience at the event.&nbsp; Past blogs are:&nbsp;&nbsp;</p>
 <ul>